Sarandë: Early history

-Saranda, then under the name of Onchesmos, is held to be the site of Albania's first synagogue, which was built in the 4th or 5th century.
-It is thought that it was built by the descendants of Jews who arrived on the southern shores of Albania around 70 CE.
+Sarandë, then under the name of Onchesmos, is held to be the site of Albania's first synagogue, which was built in the 4th or 5th century.
+It is thought that it was built by the descendants of Jewish captives who arrived on the southern shores of Albania around 70 CE, during the First Jewish–Roman War.
 Onchesmos' synagogue was supplanted by a church in the 6th century.

-The city was probably raided by the Ostrogoths in 551 AD, while during this period it became also the target of piratic raids by Gothic ships.
+The city was probably raided by the Ostrogoths in 551 CE, while, during this period, it became also the target of piratic raids by Gothic ships.
 In a medieval chronicle of 1191 the settlement appears to be abandoned, while its former name (Anchiasmos) isn't mentioned any more.
 From that year, the toponym borrows the name of the nearby Orthodox basilica church of Agioi Saranta, erected in the 6th century, ca. 1 km southeast of the modern town.